 - Spicy Foods

-Although there is no absolute rule on what to eat or not to eat, knowing how various foods affect the body’s response to them will help ostomates better plan their day.
+Although no absolute rule defines what to eat or not, knowing how the body responds to various foods will help ostomates plan their day.

 “Modification of eating habits as follows can be used to prevent flatulence: